Barolo 2019 — why this vintage is worth the hype

 • Scores: 92/100 Robert Parker, 92/100 James Suckling.

-• Appearance in the glass: deep ruby/garnet, dark ripe cherry, dried herbs (sage), licorice and a hint of leather.
-On the palate, elegant and well-balanced, with juicy acidity and velvety tannins in the finish.
+• Style in the glass: Deep ruby/garnet, dark ripe cherry, dried herbs (sage), licorice, and a hint of leather.
+Elegant and beautifully balanced on the palate, with juicy acidity and velvety tannins on the finish.

 • Drinking window: 2026–2036.